 A. Place two wood blocks on the floor evenly spaced.
 Lower the load onto the blocks.
 If there is deflection (bowing) of the product between the two blocks add a third block evenly spaced.
 If deflection is still present, place a 4th block evenly spaced and proceed with more blocks evenly spaced until no deflection is detected.

 A. All cantilever arms are designed and manufactured with a slight incline.
-The load will drop the arms to straight when placed, ensuring that the capacity rating will hold the weight they are intended to when full loaded.
+The load will drop the arms to straight when placed, ensuring that the capacity rating will hold the weight they are intended to when fully loaded.